nickjj/plutus/README.md

   - `plutus demo --init-benchmarks` will benchmark 1,000, 10,000 and 100,000 items
 - Supports various formatting symbols depending on your locale and preference
   - Optionally show currency symbols / separators and display `()` instead of `-` for negatives
+- Has a general purpose CSV import script that works with bank CSV exports, GnuCash, etc.
+  - I've successfully imported hundreds of items from quite a few different sources!

 ## ⚡️ Installation